MicrosoftDocs/azure-docs/articles/active-directory-b2c/page-contract.md

 ms.component: B2C
 ---

-# Create a page contract in Azure Active Directory B2C using custom policies
+# Select a page contract in Azure Active Directory B2C using custom policies

 [!INCLUDE [active-directory-b2c-advanced-audience-warning](../../includes/active-directory-b2c-advanced-audience-warning.md)]

-You can create a page contract in Azure Active Directory (Azure AD) B2C using [custom policies](active-directory-b2c-overview-custom.md).
+You can select a page contract in Azure Active Directory (Azure AD) B2C by configuring it in a [custom policies](active-directory-b2c-overview-custom.md).
 A page contract is an assocation of elements that Azure AD B2C provides and the content that you provide.
 If you intend to use [Javascript](javascript-samples.md), you need to define a page contract version for all of your content definitions in your custom policy.

 ## Replace DataUri values